jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

   (b) the prisoner's legal adviser.
 (4A) The entitlement in subsection (3) is overridden by directions given under section 168A (no-contact conditions if family violence offence defendant remanded in custody) of the Criminal Procedure Act 2011.
 (5) The chief executive (in the case of a corrections prison) or the Commissioner of Police (in the case of a Police jail) may impose conditions on, and maintain records of, the use of telephone facilities by prisoners.
+(5A) In deciding what conditions (if any) to impose, the chief executive or the Commissioner of Police must take into account the interests of victims (including, in particular, being free from unwanted contact with prisoners).
 (6) Every prisoner who makes an outgoing telephone call may be required to— (a) meet the cost of the call; or
   (b) pay a fee set by the chief executive.